fengyuanchen/cropper/README.md

 - Type: `Boolean`
 - Default: `true`

-Show the black modal above the crop box.
+Show the black modal above the image and under the crop box.

 ### guides